frequency403/OpenSSH-GUI/README.md

 - Middle: Reload file and revert all changes
 - Right: Accept changes and write them to disk

+## Plans for the future

+- [ ] Add functionality for putting a key onto a Server
+- [ ] Beautify UI
+- [ ] Add functionality for editing authorized_keys
+- many more not yet known!

 ## Authors

   - **Oliver Schantz** - *Idea and primary development* -